-The Notifications section of the settings screen, shown below, allows you to configure the events in Fuze Desktop for which notifications are generated, the type of notification, and the device that Fuze Desktop uses for notifications.
+Use the Notifications section in Settings to configure the events in Fuze Desktop that generate notifications, the type of notification generated, and the device that Fuze Desktop uses for those notifications.

 In this section, you can configure when and how you're notified of the following Fuze events: